 Assistant Professor of Ethnomusicology/Musicology

 Garrett Field specializes in the history of Sinhala-language song and poetry in twentieth-century Sri Lanka.
 Regarding this subject he is the author of Modernizing Composition: Sinhala Song, Poetry, and Politics in Twentieth-Century Sri Lanka (University of California Press, 2017).
-Field has also published articles in journals such as Analytical Approaches to World Music, The Journal of Asian Studies, South Asia: Journal of South Asian Studies, The South Asianist, Sagar: A South Asia Research Journal, The Sri Lanka Journal of the Humanities, and Ethnomusicology Review.
+Field has published research articles in Anthropological Linguistics (Forthcoming), Analytical Approaches to World Music, The Journal of Asian Studies, South Asia: Journal of South Asian Studies, The South Asianist, Sagar: A South Asia Research Journal, The Sri Lanka Journal of the Humanities, and Ethnomusicology Review.

 Dr. Field has received support for his research from the Fulbright-Hays Award, Ohio University’s Baker Fund Award, and two Sinhala Language Instruction Grants from the American Institute for Sri Lankan Studies.
 Field's current research centers attention on Dhivehi-language song and poetry of the Maldives.
 This book project is entitled "Adheebun: Dhivehi Poetry, Song, and Linguistics in Twentieth-Century Maldives."